-At the beginning of the school year, all parents/guardians will be given a Household Information Survey to complete.
+At the beginning of each school year, all parents/guardians will be given a Household Information Survey to complete.
 The purpose of the survey is to gather essential information for additional funding for scholars who require additional academic assistance.
 A standard breakfast and lunch will be available to scholars at no cost.
-Breakfast is served between 7:25 am until 7:40 am on a daily basis.
+Breakfast is served each morning to all scholars.
 Scholars may elect to take a no cost standard lunch on a daily basis or bring lunch from home.
-Parents/guardians wishing to take their child(ren) out for lunch must sign them out in the office.